Nolte: Saturday's Washington, DC Protest Was a Big Flop

 But back to the DC protest…

-What happened in DC on Saturday was such a revealing flop, the Associated Press has gone so far as to memory-hole its own “expert” who told the world to expect 100,000 to 200,000 on Saturday, as did MSN.
+What happened in DC on Saturday was such a revealing flop, the Associated Press has gone so far as to memory-hole its own “expert” who told the world to expect 100,000 to 200,000 on Saturday.
 No joke, the AP actually rewrote the entire piece that had been headlined “DC Expecting Largest Turnout Saturday” to hide the humiliating estimate.
 But if you search for the original headline, even though the piece has been updated to erase a prediction that was 80 to 90 percent wrong, you can still see the prediction.

-Social media elites were either hearing that one million protesters were expected, or told us to expect one million protesters in D.C., so that’s what was expected — so they and/or their sources were only 99 percent off.
+Social media elites were either hearing that one million were expected, or told us to count on one million protesters in D.C., so that’s what everyone expected… They were only 99 percent off.

 Think about this… Think about just how big of a flop this was…